 From cornerstone museums to living cultural venues and scenic promenades, Minneapolis – St Paul offers a balanced mix of learning, leisure, and local flavor.

-Things to do in Milwaukee: Tours, museums and attractions Things to Do in Milwaukee: Easy Tours, Architecture Stops & Live Sports Milwaukee, Wisconsin — a city with a strong immigration story, iconic brands, and major-league sports.
+Milwaukee Tours, Museums & Attractions Guide Wisconsin Things to Do in Milwaukee: Easy Tours, Architecture Stops & Live Sports Milwaukee, Wisconsin — a city with a strong immigration story, iconic brands, and major-league sports.
 Milwaukee is located in the state of Wisconsin, with history that “begins around the S. XIX” and “around 595,000 inhabitants,” with immigration from Eastern European countries helping repopulate the city.
 Motorcycle lovers will recognise Milwaukee as home to an “iconic place such as the Harley Davidson Museum,” and sports fans can tap into the city’s baseball, basketball and ice hockey franchises.
 Source: Musement Milwaukee destination page Open Milwaukee on Musement On this page…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.